huahaiy/talks/conj2018/PITCHME.md

   - for its potential for growth and adaptability, despite the rigidity
 - DL/ML component as the flesh
   - for its flexibility and ease of development, despite the obscurities

 ---

-### Build a Conversational Agent Platform

-- It is easy to pass Turing Test: been done in 70s' (Parry)
-- It is harder to build **useful** conversational agents

----